 It’s also how we create sustained value.

-For those of you in various investment spaces who are curious, we don’t operate as a fund.
-We may very well in the near future, but for now, we are unrestricted by capital pressures normally tied to LLPs and other structures (we’ve been developing new, adaptive structures).
+For those of you in various investment spaces who are curious, up until recently we haven’t operated as a fund (there is a link to our Higher Order VC fund structure at the end of this piece).
+In this way, we have been unrestricted by capital pressures normally tied to LPs and other structures, as we’ve been developing new, adaptive structures.
 We also want to be able to invest time and resources into projects that are ‘pre-operational’ — it’s a great way to test the market and find ways to see what the real opportunities are around a big idea or a vision for a new market that might not necessitate an early life as a startup or an extension business unit of a larger company.

 Again, maximizing value, removing risk.